-The Postgraduate Award in Technology Enhanced Learning (PGA TEL - D1) and Postgraduate Award in Technology Enhanced Learning - Theory and Application (PGA TEL -D2) are two part-time, practice-based programmes, designed to support participants as they carry out a Technology Enhanced Learning (TEL) project.
+The Postgraduate Award in Technology Enhanced Learning is a part-time, practice-based programme, designed to support participants as they carry out a Technology Enhanced Learning (TEL) project.
 You have a choice between two pathways - the PGA TEL (20 CATS) leading to Associate Fellowship of the HEA (AFHEA) and PGA TEL Theory and Application (30 CATS) leading to Fellowship of the HEA (FHEA).

 This is a project based course and there are many opportunities to work collaboratively, share experiences and ideas with fellow participants .
 Activities take place both face to face and online and this is a great opportunity to work together building a community of practice with colleagues who share an interest in technology enhanced learning.

 The next cohort for the PGA in Technology Enhanced Learning (D1) and PGA in Technology Enhanced Learning - Theory and Application (D2) will be running from November 2019.
 Applications are now open.

 If you have any questions about the course or would like to register your interest please email email@example.com